cod-ux/polly-server/README.md

-# Polly - Agentic expert in UK Policy Reform
+# Polly - Policy Researcher Agent
 Backend for RAG chabot in Langchain and Django